 I am enjoying a lot this journey of transforming abstract art into stitches.
-Unfortunately I cannot describe my feelings about this journey or what I do here in the blog because I simply cannot.
+Unfortunately I cannot describe my feelings about this journey.
 I cross stitch better than I write.
-So I will leave it to you to interpreter what you see here.
+So I will leave it to you to interpret what you see here.
 The same when someone goes to a gallery or art exhibition and tries to figure it out what feelings were behind a painting.

 Abstract cross stitch is for me recreating an old piece of art and still maintaining it authentic as the original.
 I use a needle and threads instead of a pencil and colors.
 This pattern was inspired on the Blue Horse painting by Franz Marc, one of the founders of the Blue Rider movement.